Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Y-dwarf KCl cloud simple 1D example

 Figure \ref{fig:1D_KCl} shows our results for the 1D column model.
-In the log g = 3.25 case, we find a near constant $\sim$12\% increase in total number density in the exponential distribution compared to the monodisperse distribution, however, the mean particle sizes only differ by 1-2\%.
-We suggest that, due to the mean particle size being quite large in this case, $\sim$10 $\mu$m, this difference in number density arises from the change in the gravitational coalescence rate between the monodisperse and exponential distributions, with the slower rate in the exponential case overall leading to a larger number density inside the cloud layer.
-Since the difference is not precisely 0.85, as suggested by our gravitational coalescence results, we suggest that, in this case, the enhancement factor of $\sim$1.1 in the Kn $\ll$ 1 regime for coagulation somewhat offsets the lower collision rate from gravitational coalescence.
+In the log g = 3.25 case, we find around a $\sim$15\% increase in total number density in the exponential distribution compared to the monodisperse distribution, with the mean particle sizes differing by $\sim$1-2\%.
+We suggest that, due to the mean particle size being quite large in this case, $\sim$10 $\mu$m, this increase in number density arises from the decrease in the coalescence rate between the monodisperse and exponential distributions.
+This is reflected in the slightly smaller particle sizes seen for the exponential case.

-In the log g = 4.25 case, larger differences are seen between the size distribution assumptions, with around a 20-40\% reduction in cloud particle number density in the exponential case compared to the monodisperse case.
-Due to the small mean particle size of $\sim$0.1 $\mu$m, this suggests that the 1.6 factor in the Kn $\gg$ 1 regime for coagulation is responsible for this difference.
-A $\sim$10\% relative difference is seen in mean particle radius.
+In the log g = 4.25 case, larger differences are seen between the size distribution assumptions, with around a 25\% reduction in cloud particle number density in the exponential case compared to the monodisperse case in the upper atmosphere, but a $>$200\% difference closer to the cloud base.
+A $\sim$15\% relative difference is seen in mean particle radius in the upper atmosphere, but this increases to $>$40\% at the cloud base.
+Due to the small mean particle size of $\sim$0.1 $\mu$m, this suggests that the increase in coagulation rate in the Kn $\gg$ 1 regime is responsible for this difference in the upper atmosphere, while slower condensation occurring near the cloud base accounts for the increased number density and decreased particle radii.

 In both size distribution cases, the mass mixing ratio and vapour mixing ratio profile remain highly similar.
 This suggests that the total mass that is condensed is not markedly altered between each assumption, but the balance in mass distributed between number density and particle size is changed.